microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

 1. **Create a Voice Command Definition (VCD) file and register it when the app is launched.** The VCD file is an XML document that defines all the spoken commands that the user can say to initiate actions or invoke commands when activating your app.
 For more information, see [VCD elements and attributes v1.2](https://msdn.microsoft.com/library/windows/apps/dn706593).
 2. **Handle the activation-by-voice command.** You may want to handle launch differently depending on the method by which a user launched your app.

+## Running the Sample
+1. Open the CortanaSample-WinStore10.sln Visual Studio solution.
+2. Ensure that the project includes the CortanaSample\CortanaSampleCommands.xml VCD file.
+If it does not, add it by selecting **Project** > **Add Existing Item**.
+3. Build and deploy the application to your phone or PC.
+4. Start the sample app for the first time, which should automatically register it with Cortana. **Close it immediately.**
+5. Open **Cortana** and try making some of the pre-configured queries.
+These can be performed via voice or by typing them into Cortana's search bar:
+    * "Cortana Sample, show trip to London."
+    * "Show trip to Long Island in Cortana Sample."
+    * "Show my Cortana Sample trip to Rio."
+6. The sample app should open automatically, and reflect the query made to Cortana.

 ## The Code

 The code for incorporating Cortana functionality using Objective-C looks like this: